Mumsys/Mumsys-Js/src/Mumsys/Generic/README.md

  - It will downgrade implementation time
  - Server requests will slow down (performance boost) because only changed data will be served.
+ - Clean interface (But danger in detail!
+You may implement for each task individual items/manager interfaces)
+ - Closed data handling: Must have using get/set methodes to get or change data.
+Which helps to reduce memory/ GC.

 ## Usage